 Large-scale glass façades have become an indispensable feature of modern architecture.
 They protect the building interior from the weather, heat loss and solar irradiation.
-Unfortunately, however, buildings are increasingly also becoming targets of terrorist attacks, often in the form of suicide bombers wearing explosive vests.
+Unfortunately, however, buildings are increasingly also becoming targets of terrorist attacks.
 Because threats of this kind have to be factored in, windows, doors and façades in highly at-risk buildings – such as government buildings, embassies and consulates, but also police stations and ecclesiastical establishments – also have to be bomb-proofed in addition to being burglar- and bullet-proofed.

 Strong support structure provides maximum explosion protection